What is Cicatricial Scarring Alopecia?

 Scarring alopecia is classified into three different types depending upon their severity and cause.

-Secondary Scarring Alopecia- It is a result of permanent damage to hair follicles due to reasons like burns, trauma, cancer, radiation therapy.
+Secondary Scarring Alopecia- It is a result of permanent damage to hair follicles due to reasons like burns, trauma, cancer, radiation treatment.
 Since these conditions affect the skin, which leads to underlying hair root damage as well, it is called secondary scarring alopecia.

 Developmental scarring- It is also called as hereditary alopecia, which occurs due to hormonal imbalance, genetic causes, or natural aging.
 Developmental alopecia is also called hereditary alopecia or male pattern baldness / female pattern of baldness.